 Most of our income is from the advice and services we provide on the front-end of an engagement.
 A good portion comes from our lien res services.
 The smallest piece comes from creating and administering LMSA accounts.
 I structured our firm so that we can be a viable business without having to resort to pushing plaintiffs into unnecessary and/or over-funded LMSAs.
 And so far, so good.
 We are thriving.

 Medicare’s “Rules of the Road” since 1980 state that Medicare is secondary to all forms of insurance, and that Medicare is precluded from paying for services once they discover a plaintiff’s settlement.
 Trial Lawyers that fail to resolve a client’s conditional payment issues are clearly in violation of Medicare’s rules, and this Conditional Payment Notice is concrete evidence that Medicare/CMS has stepped up their enforcement and recovery efforts of both pre and post-settlement conditional payments.
 It will certainly be interesting to watch for further developments…”

-If you want more information about how THE PLAINTIFF’S MSA & LIEN SOLUTION can CONQUER your Medicare and lien problems and make them DISAPPEAR or get significantly reduced, go to our PMLS website at www.plaintiffsmsa.com, or call me at 888-MSA-PLTF (888-672-7583).
+If you want more information about how THE PLAINTIFF’S MSA & LIEN SOLUTION can help you CONQUER your Medicare and lien problems and possibly make them DISAPPEAR or get significantly reduced go to our PMLS website at www.plaintiffsmsa.com, or call me at 888-MSA-PLTF (888-672-7583).
 Or check our other “Attorneys Sued Over Medicare Issues” resource here: www.AttorneysSuedOverMedicareIssues.com.